 My players’ characters are visiting a village smithy, so I decided the local bard will sing this poem as they approach (then ask them for money!).
-Since our homebrew campaign world is set in Stone Age Eurasia, I changed the references to Christ and Sunday worship.
+Since our homebrew campaign world is set in Stone Age Eurasia, I changed the references to Christ and Sunday worship to more neutral items.
 My edited words are in italics.
 (With apologies to Henry Wadsworth Longfellow.)

 The Village Blacksmith